Introduction

 - Via PPA.
 Install Python from the Deadsnakes PPA, a third-party repository designed for Ubuntu.

-The sections below show the process for each installation method so you can choose the one that best fits your needs.
+The sections below show the process for each installation method.

 Method 1: Install Python via APT

 This process uses the apt package manager and the default Ubuntu repository to install Python.
-This method is the easiest but may not always provide the latest Python version.
-The latest versions are always available on the official website or in a third-party repository.
+This method is the easiest but does not always provide the latest version.
+The latest Python versions are available on the official website or in a third-party repository.

 Step 1: Update the Package Repository